Select Page

 Demographics

-India’s population as of August 2021 is estimated to be 1.39 billion and is projected to become the world’s most populous nation by 2027, reaching 1.5 billion according to the UN 2019 World Population Prospects Report.
+India’s population as of August 2021 is estimated to be approximately 1.44 billion (2025 estimate) and is projected to become the world’s most populous nation by 2027, reaching 1.5 billion according to the UN 2019 World Population Prospects Report.
 With more than half of India’s 1.39 billion people under 30 years old, it follows that India is also likely to have the world’s largest workforce by 2027.
 Currently 65% of Indians live in rural areas however urbanisation is spreading rapidly, with the urban population set to surpass that of the rural population by 2050, with the urban-rural split projected to be 52.8 and 47.2.
 This is mainly attributable to population growth, migration and increasingly, the expansion of towns and cities.

 India is home to over 2000 different ethnic groups and subgroups.
 Although there is no official census on the ethnic groupings in India, according to CIA Factbook year 2000 estimates the Indian population consists of Indo Aryans (72%), Dravidians (25%), whilst the rest consist of Mongoloids and smaller ethnic minorities.
 The main religion practiced in India by 80% of the population is Hinduism, the second largest religion is Islam (13% of population), followed by Christianity (2.3%), Sikhism (1.9%), Buddhism (0.8%) and Jainism (0.4%).
 Due to the diversity in ethnic groups, hundreds of different languages and dialects are spoken in India.
 English and Hindi are the official languages, spoken by 10% and 44% of the population respectively.
 Some of the main other languages spoken in India are Bengali (8%), Marathi (7%), Telugu (7%), Tamil (6%), Gujrati (5%), Kannada (4%), Urdu (4%) and other numerous languages make up the remaining 15%.